michaeldyrynda/founder-style/source/docblocks-comments.md

 }
 ```

-When necessary, however, always use the fully-qualified class name in your docblocks.
+When necessary, always use the fully-qualified class name in your docblocks.

 ```php
 // Good